digitatorin/auto-research/synopsis.md

 ## Objectives

-1. Provide Auto Rickshaw a platform to increase their revenue.
+1. Provide auto-rickshaw drivers a platform to increase their revenue.
-2. Provide customers easily find and use auto rickshaw rides
+2. Provide customers easily find and use auto rickshaw rides.
 3. Provide save rides in both rural and urban areas.
 4. Increase bargain-ability of customer.
 5. Experiment on open source business model.

 ## Plan

-*Here comes plans*

 ### Expected duration to complete Initial prototype

-Within one year, minimum viable product to enter the market.
+Although it is difficult to estimate the time on something like this.
+We would like to start testing the service with auto drivers and customers in a years time.

 ### Income model

-planning the income should be from both customer and from the auto driver.
-It will not be a loss for both because of they are getting value for their money.
+We will be exploring multiple sources of income including:

+* charging the user of the application/service
+* charging the auto-driver
+* raising funds through other sources - crowd sourcing, donations etc.

 ### Expenses Expected

+Broadly the main costs of running this will be:

+* Development
+* Maintenance - ongoing server hosting cost, systems administration costs
+* Administration, Billing and Operations of the organization

 Expenses are divided into the following.
 1. Server and server maintenance expenses.
-2. Certificates and certification expenses.
+2. Certificates and certification expenses. (what is this?)
 3. Domain and other security related expenses.
 4. Labor expenses.
     1. For developing the application.